pilotmoon/popclipweb/site/dev/js-environment.md

   against the names of the [bundled libraries](#bundled-libraries).
 If found, the library module is loaded and returned.

+The return value of `require()` is the exported value of the module, or the parsed JSON object.
+If the specified file or library module is not found, or an invalid path is supplied, `undefined` is returned.

 Results are cached, and subsequent calls to `require()` with the same argument will return the same object instance that was returned the first time.

 File paths beginning with `/` or using `..` to go up a directory level outside the package directory are not valid.

+TypeScript files can use `import` syntax to load modules, which will be transpiled to `require()` calls under the hood.

 ### Supported file types